axelpale/georap/README.md

 ### npm run mongod

+Requirements: `mongod:init` and `mongod:init:users` have been run.

 Starts MongoDB in auth mode and with the path `.data/db/`.

-The command creates the path if it does not exist.
+### npm run mongod:init

+Starts MongoDB first time and without authentication.

+### npm run mongod:init:users

+Requirements: MongoDB without authentication is running.

+Warning: use only for a demo or development.
+The default passwords are not secure for production.

+Creates default MongoDB users for development.

 ### npm run reset

 Warning: destroys all data in MongoDB, including MongoDB users.

-Warning: destroys all backups, logs, and uploads
+Warning: destroys all backups, logs, and uploads.

 Clears the project.